cliffhall/mcp-c64/README.md

+# mcp-c64
-# MCP Server for Commodore 64 BASIC and Assembly Development
+An MCP server for developing assembly and BASIC programs for the Commodore 64

 ## Status
 * Optimal C64 development stack